 – Breaking Waves 2.0 – If a wave is about to break as you approach it, try to drop or push down your rail on one side to reduce the pressure on the nose.
 In other words, this will angle or pierce your board/nose thus slicing easier through.
 This worked great in surf kayaking as our boats were quite wide and we thus tried to minimize the boat size in getting through.

 – Avoid paddling out directly behind another paddler.
 If they get pushed back by a wave, they’ll run with all their gear – into you.
 Try to paddle out side by side or to the side of another paddler.

 – Don’t hold the board with the deck handle (recessed or loose handle).
 You can break/sprang your fingers and/or wrist this way when a wave hits.

-– Flip you upside down board over as soon as you can.
+– Flip you right side up board over as soon as you can.
 Flip at ends which has less water pressure.

-– Always jump off and land flat like a pancake.
+– When jumping off land flat like a pancake.
 Never dive or jump leg first.
 Practice to get good at landing flat.
-I can land in 2′ of water and not hit the bottom, and I’m 6-5 220lbs.
+I can land in 2′ of water and not hit the bottom, and I’m 6-5 220 lbs.

 – Always wear your leash.
 Double leash in big waves.
 This either means two leash string loops or two leashes (popular in down winding).
 Chasing after a loose board isn’t fun, can be dangerous to others and yourself if you’re lacking floatation (PFD).